tidyfun/tf/cran-comments.md

 We were unable to reproduce the behavior using r-hub's Docker container for this environment and decided to skip it consequently to avoid getting flagged
 with a false positive.
-We have verified that the omitted test continues to pass in the standard environments on r-hub.
+We have verified that the omitted test continues to pass in our own testing envioronment as well as the standard environments available on r-hub / win-builder.r-project.org / mac.r-project.org/macbuilder.
 --------------------------------------------------------------------------------